power-plug-out_Clever-Logger

 The graph below shows data from a Dual Temperature Logger.

-As the name suggests, this type of logger has two sensors – and internal sensor in the case of the logger, and an external sensor in a probe on the end of a cable.
+As the name suggests, this type of logger has two sensors – and internal sensor inside the case of the logger, and an external sensor inside a probe on the end of a cable.

-In this case, the probe is in a vial of liquid glycol, so it has a much higher latency than the internal sensor.
+In this example, the probe is immersed in a vial of glycol, so it has a much higher latency than the internal sensor.

 This is reflected in the graph.
 The blue graph shows the sensor measuring the air temperature.
-The magenta line shows the data coming from the probe in the liquid.
+The pink line shows the data coming from the probe in the liquid.

 Clever Logger Dual Temperature Logger